WeiZhiWater/Distinct-Source-Water-Chemistry-Shapes-Contrasting-Concentration-Discharge-Patterns/README.md

 <p align="center">
   <img src="/figures/figure2.jpg" alt="Watershed model: BioRT-Flux-PIHM" width="600">
 </p>

+### C‐Q slopes as a function of subsurface concentration contrast
+Flushing patterns (b > 0.1) cluster toward the upper left with high soil water concentrations (Csw) relative to groundwater concentrations (Cgw).
+In contrast, dilution (b < −0.1) occurs toward the bottom right with high Cgw relative to Csw.
+Chemostasis shows up close to the 1:1 line, as long as the soil and groundwater concentrations are similar with a concentration ratio (Cratio = Csw/Cgw) between 0.6 and 1.8.
+The figure also shows C‐Q slope b and Cratio values compiled from two other catchments: Shale Hills in
+Pennsylvania and Plynlimon in Wales, UK.
+In general, we see that data points follow the curve defined by the equation, although the range of b values may vary for different catchments and solutes.

 <p align="center">
   <img src="/figures/figure11.jpg" alt="C-Q pattern as a function of concentration contrast" width="600">